THE QUEST IS ON!

 1. The color

-If you do choose to go with white, try to avoid extreme bright and "icy" white as it nastily soaks ups and reflects every color it can get a hold of, like a green lawn or a red carpet.
-Look for a much more pleasant hue like ivory or natural white instead.
+If you choose to go with white, try to avoid extreme bright and "ice" white which often has a subtle blue tint and soaks up and reflects every color it can get a hold of, like a green lawn or a red carpet.
+Look for a hue like ivory or natural white instead.

 Not only lace is a beautiful evergreen, also glitter, floral or celestial elements add a contemporary twist on traditional wedding dresses.